-Speech and language therapy is required to assess and treat the bulbar and facial muscles.
-A programme of exercises is developed to improve muscle tone and movement to match the individual’s needs.
-Be patient with a dysarthric person and try to make out what is being said.
-This encourages effort rather than opting out.
-If this fails they may write or use an electronic communicator if they have one.
+The bulbar and facial muscles are best assessed and treated by a speech and language therapist, who can create a programme of exercises to improve muscle tone and movement to match the person’s needs.
+Be patient with a dysarthric person and try to understand what they are communicating.
+This encourages them to make an effort rather than give up.
+If speech is still too difficult, they may find it easier write or use an electronic communicator if they have one.

 Causes of dysphasia

 Dysphasia is impaired ability to understand or use the spoken word.
-It is due to a lesion of the dominant hemisphere and may include impaired ability to read, write and use gestures.
-The commonest cause is cerebrovascular disease but it can arise from a space occupying lesion, head injury or dementia.
+It is caused by a lesion of the dominant hemisphere and may include impaired ability to read, write and use gestures.
+The commonest cause is cerebrovascular disease, but it can arise from a space-occupying lesion, head injury or dementia.

 Features of dysphasia

 Dysphasia can be seen as a disruption in the links between thought and language.
-The diagnosis is made only after excluding sensory impairment of vision or hearing, perceptual impairment (agnosia), cognitive impairment (memory), impaired movement (apraxia) or thought disturbance, as in dementia or schizophrenia.
-When testing for dysarthria and dysphasia, the patient’s ability to repeat or produce difficult phrases or tongue twisters can be indicative.
+The diagnosis is made only after excluding sensory impairment of vision or hearing, perceptual impairment (agnosia), cognitive impairment (memory), impaired movement (apraxia) or thought disturbance (as in dementia or schizophrenia).
+When a person is being tested for dysarthria and dysphasia, their ability to repeat or produce difficult phrases or tongue twisters can be indicative.

 - People with expressive dysphasia are not fluent and have difficulty forming words and sentences.
-There are grammatical errors and difficulty finding the right word.
-In severe cases they do not speak spontaneously but they usually understand what is said to them.
+They will make grammatical errors and have difficulty finding the right word.
+In severe cases they do not speak spontaneously, but they usually understand what is said to them.

-Specific types of aphasia are associated with damage to particular cortical regions but in practice distinctions are not always clear.
-Language is a complex activity involving many cortical and sub-cortical areas and lesions do not dissect clearly-demarcated anatomical areas.
-Generally, expressive dysphasia suggests an anterior lesion while receptive dysphasia suggests a posterior lesion.
+Specific types of aphasia are associated with damage to particular regions in the brain, but in practice distinctions are not always clear.
+Language is a complex activity involving many areas of the brain and lesions do not dissect clearly demarcated anatomical areas.
+Generally, expressive dysphasia suggests an frontal lesion, while receptive dysphasia suggests a rear lesion.
 There are a number of sub types.
 They are:

-- Sensory (Wernicke’s) aphasia – lesions are located in the left posterior perisylvian region and primary symptoms are general comprehension deficits, word retrieval deficits and semantic paraphasias.
-Lesions in this area damage the semantic content of language while leaving the language production function intact.
+- Sensory (Wernicke’s) aphasia – the primary symptoms are general difficulty in comprehension, difficulty in retrieving words and saying unintended or incorrect syllables, words, or phrases.
+This type of aphasia damages the semantic content of language while leaving the language production function intact.
 The consequence is a fluent or receptive aphasia in which speech is fluent but lacking in content.
 Patients lack awareness of their speech difficulties.
-Semantics is the meaning of words.
-Semantic paraphrasia is the substitution of a semantically related but incorrect word.

-- Production (Broca’s) aphasia – lesions are located in the left pre-central areas.
-This is a non-fluent or expressive aphasia since there are deficits in speech production, prosody and syntactic comprehension.
-Patients will typically exhibit slow and halting speech but with good semantic content.
+- Production (Broca’s) aphasia – this is a non-fluent or expressive aphasia since there are deficits in speech production, speech functions such as tone, stress and rhythm, and comprehension of grammar.
+Patients will typically exhibit slow and halting speech, but with good semantic content.
 Comprehension is usually good.
 Unlike Wernicke’s aphasia, Broca’s patients are aware of their language difficulties.
-Prosody is the study of the meter of verse.
-Here it means the rhythm of speech.

-- Conduction aphasia – lesions are around the arcuate fasciculus, posterior parietal and temporal regions.
-Symptoms are naming deficits, inability to repeat non-meaningful words and word strings, although there is apparently normal speech comprehension and production.
+- Conduction aphasia – symptoms include difficulty naming things, and inability to repeat non-meaningful words and word strings.
+But the person will have apparently normal speech comprehension and production.
 Patients are aware of their difficulties.

-- Deep dysphasia – lesions are in the temporal lobe especially those mediating phonological processing.
-Symptoms are word repetition problems and semantic paraphasia (semantically related word substituted when asked to repeat a target word).
+- Deep dysphasia – symptoms are word repetition problems and semantic paraphasia (substituting a semantically related word when asked to repeat a target word).

-- Transcortical sensory aphasia – lesions are in the junction areas of the temporal, parietal and occipital areas of left hemisphere.
-Symptoms are impaired comprehension, naming, reading, writing and semantic irrelevancies in speech.
+- Transcortical sensory aphasia – symptoms are impaired comprehension, naming, reading, writing and semantic irrelevancies in speech.

-- Global aphasia – occurs with extensive damage to the left perisylvian region, white matter, basal ganglia and thalamus.
-Symptoms are extensive and generalised deficits in comprehension, repetition, naming and speech production.
+- Global aphasia – this results in extensive symptoms that include generalised deficits in comprehension, repetition, naming and speech production.

-Tests for receptive dysphasia may include asking patients to read words or a passage and then asking them to explain it.
-Comprehension of spoken material is assessed by asking the patient to listen to a passage and explain it or, alternatively, by asking them to follow certain instructions such as, “point to the door”.
+Tests for receptive dysphasia may include asking the person to read words or a passage and then asking them to explain it.
+Comprehension of spoken material is assessed by asking the person to listen to a passage and explain it or, alternatively, by asking them to follow certain instructions such as, “point to the door”.

 Tests for expressive dysphasia include:

-- Asking the patient to name a series of objects and some of their parts.
-For example, ask the patient, “What is this?”, pointing to a pen, your tie and watch in turn.
-Then ask, “What part of the watch is this?”, pointing to the strap and then the face or hands.
+- Asking the person to name a series of objects and some of their parts.
+For example, asking: “What is this?”, pointing to a pen, your tie and watch in turn.
+Then asking: “What part of the watch is this?”, pointing to the strap and then the face or hands.

 - If language is limited then dysphasia may be tested by holding up a pen and asking, “Is this a pen?”
-If the patient says, “Yes”, then point to your watch and ask, “Is this a pen?”
+If the person says, “Yes”, then point to your watch and ask, “Is this a pen?”
 This demands a different reply.
-Look out for difficulty in finding the right word and perseveration.
-This is inappropriate repetition of the same word or phrase.
+Look out for difficulty in finding the right word and inappropriate repetition of the same word or phrase.

-- Can the patient talk spontaneously on a familiar topic?
+- Can the person talk spontaneously on a familiar topic?
 “Tell me about your family.”
 “Tell me about the work you used to do”.

-- Can the patient count numbers or recite days of the week?
+- Can the person count numbers or recite days of the week?

-All tests of literacy and numeracy must be interpreted in the light of pre-morbid function For example, impairment in numeracy in a former accountant probably represents a substantial decline.
+All tests of literacy and numeracy must be interpreted in the light of how the person was before the onset of such problems.
+For example, impairment in numeracy in a former accountant probably represents a substantial decline.

 Management of dysphasia

-Referral to speech and language therapy is the usual practice for dysphasia where a thorough assessment of the nature of the problem is followed by exercises to encourage the recovery of fluent speech and understanding.
+Referral to a speech and language therapist is the usual practice.
+The therapist can carry out a thorough assessment of the nature of the problem and draw up a set of exercises to encourage the recovery of fluent speech and understanding.
 Therapy tends to be tailored to the needs of the individual patient.
-The value of these interventions has been assessed by a Cochrane review that concluded that, whilst there was no good evidence to support such management, there was none to refute it either.
+The value of these interventions has been assessed by a Cochrane review that concluded that, while there was no good evidence to support such management, there was none to refute it either.
 The problem is a shortage of good-quality research to assess the value of speech and language therapy.

-Aphasia may have a severe, debilitating effect on the everyday life of the patient.
-Severe aphasias are likely to show little improvement but other forms can show rapid improvement.
+Aphasia may have a severe, debilitating effect on the person’s everyday life.
+Severe aphasias are likely to show little improvement, but other forms can show rapid improvement.
 The probability of recovery following trauma is higher than following stroke.
-Around one third of aphasics recover fully within three months but complete recovery is unlikely after six months.
-When language returns in a person who was an immigrant but has spoken English for many years, it tends to return in the native language.
-There is a possibility that some drugs may enhance the ability to learn and hence to recover language after a stroke but this is still very much in the experimental stage.
+Around one-third of people with aphasia recover fully within three months, but complete recovery is unlikely after six months.
+When language returns in a person who was an immigrant but has spoken English for many years, it tends to return in their native language.
+There is a possibility that some drugs may enhance the ability to learn and hence to recover language after a stroke, but this is still very much in the experimental stage.